User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 You can analyze data quantitatively and try to guess the whys behind user actions.
 But that’s nothing compared to hearing directly from the horse’s mouth.

-Use micro surveys to collect user feedback at various points in the user journey:
+There are different types of micro surveys used to collect user feedback at various points in the user journey:

 Best tools for user behavior tracking